IDMNYU/audiolab/docs/synths.md

 #### Reverb

-The 1973 Serge **Reverb** unit used a mounted [spring reverberation](https://en.wikipedia.org/wiki/Reverberation#Spring_reverberators) tank on the back of the panel to add a reverb effect to the incoming signal.
+The 1973 Serge **Reverb** unit uses a mounted [spring reverberation](https://en.wikipedia.org/wiki/Reverberation#Spring_reverberators) tank on the back of the panel to add a reverb effect to the incoming signal.

 <img src = "./img/serge7375_1_8.png" width="10%" title="Reverb" alt="Reverb">